 NFT tickets also have to potential to offer exclusive access, lifetime value, and extra incentives for buyers.

-For instance, Kings of Leon are selling NFTs that will grant lifetime front-row seat access to future concerts.
+For instance, Kings of Leon are selling NFTs that will grant lifetime front-row seat access to future concerts22.

 21. You Can Now Purchase NFT Fragments

 The hottest NFTs are expensive and inaccessible to general NFT buyers.
-All that is changing with NFT fragmentation.
+All that is changing with NFT fragmentation23.

 Fragmentation is breaking an expensive NFT into smaller pieces, called shards, so that people can purchase a portion of the NFT at a much lower price.